Shiloh 2019: Oyedepo Reveals What Happens To Those Who Take Prophetic Instructions For Mockery

 The theme of this year’s edition, which ends with a thanksgiving service on Sunday December 8, is “Breaking Limits”.

-The tweet reads on Thursday: “‘People who take prophetic instructions for mockery end up as victims.’ -Bishop David Oyedepo#Day3#EncounterNight#Shiloh2019 #Breakinglimits“
+A tweet on the official page for the Outreach Arm of Oyedepo’s Liberation Ministry reads on Thursday: “‘People who take prophetic instructions for mockery end up as victims.’ -Bishop David Oyedepo#Day3#EncounterNight#Shiloh2019 #Breakinglimits“

 ‘People who take prophetic instructions for mockery end up as victims.’ -Bishop David Oyedepo#Day3#EncounterNight#Shiloh2019 #Breakinglimits